 You’re independent.
 You’re entrepreneurial.
 And you’re ready to take your business into your own hands.
 Does that mean it’s time to rent your own booth at a salon?

-Here’s the scoop: Going the booth rental route means your earnings are your earnings, and instead of reporting to a boss, think of it more as a landlord/tenant relationship.
+Here’s the scoop: Going the hair salon or nail salon booth rental route means your earnings are your earnings, and instead of reporting to a boss, think of it more as a landlord/tenant relationship.

-That’s a huge draw for a lot of estheticians, stylists, and barbers out there.
+That’s a huge draw for a lot of estheticians, hairstylists, barbers, and nail artists.
 (And it does sound great, doesn’t it?
 No boss over your shoulder, no commissions to worry about…)

 Of course, deciding to invest part of your budget into renting a booth depends on so many factors.
 To help you mull over the details, we put together an overview of how booth rentals really work, the pros and cons, potential costs, and how to go about deciding whether renting a salon booth or chair fits with your business goals.

 - Cost of booth rentals

 - How to rent a booth or chair in a salon

 With the booth or chair rental model, you own your business by renting out a space (either a booth, a chair, or a suite) to run your own show — without any of the risks and upfront costs that come along with opening your own salon from scratch.